marcpare/wordpl_lab/README.md

 Say you have a sequence of word guesses (`w1`, `w2`, `w3`) and resulting noisy clues, which may or may not be accurate (`nc1`, `nc2`, `nc3`).
 What is the probability that a particular answer `a` is the correct answer?

-First, you need the probability of being a given noisy clue `nc` for an answer `a` with guess `w`.
+First, you need the probability of being given noisy clue `nc` for an answer `a` with guess `w`.
 The clues are computed on a character-by-character basis, with a correct clue character being given with probability

 $$P(\text{correct clue character}) = 1 - \frac{2}{2 + \exp\left(\frac{\epsilon}{5}\right)}$$